Infinite loop: Overview

-birds will alternate being 1 or 2, while fish will alternate being 2 or 1.
-The loop will not stop unless an external intervention occurs ("pull the plug").

-Details

 An infinite loop is a sequence of instructions in a computer program which loops endlessly, either due to the loop having no terminating condition, having one that can never be met, or one that causes the loop to start over.
 In older operating systems with cooperative multitasking, infinite loops normally caused the entire system to become unresponsive.
 With the now-prevalent preemptive multitasking model, infinite loops usually cause the program to consume all available processor time, but can usually be terminated by a user.
 Busy wait loops are also sometimes called "infinite loops".
 Infinite loops are one possible cause for a computer hanging or freezing; others include thrashing, deadlock, and access violations.

 Intended vs unintended looping

 Looping is repeating a set of instructions until a specific condition is met.
 An infinite loop occurs when the condition will never be met due to some inherent characteristic of the loop.

 Intentional looping

 There are a few situations when this is desired behavior.
 For example, the games on cartridge-based game consoles typically have no exit condition in their main loop, as there is no operating system for the program to exit to; the loop runs until the console is powered off.

 Modern interactive computers require that the computer constantly be monitoring for user input or device activity, so at some fundamental level there is an infinite processing idle loop that must continue until the device is turned off or reset.
-In the Apollo Guidance Computer, for example, this outer loop was contained in the Exec program, and if the computer had absolutely no other work to do, it would loop run a dummy job that would simply turn off the "computer activity" indicator light.
+In the Apollo Guidance Computer, for example, this outer loop was contained in the Exec program, and if the computer had absolutely no other work to do, it would loop-run a dummy job that would simply turn off the "computer activity" indicator light.

-Modern computers also typically do not halt the processor or motherboard circuit-driving clocks when they crash.
-Instead they fall back to an error condition displaying messages to the operator (such as the blue screen of death), and enter an infinite loop waiting for the user to either respond to a prompt to continue, or reset the device.